CCOMJHC/VBI-Compare/README.md

 # VBI-Compare
 Compare Volunteered Bathymetric Information (VBI) to authoritative data for reputation calculations.

+The user manual for VBI Compare is located [HERE](scripts/gui/Manual)

 **Note:** CSB Python, the necessary files for the Calder Reputation Alorgithm, are not currently publicly available, so the functionality of VBI Compare to execute a reputation calculation is not currently available.